 “Many of the people I travel with comment on my passion for the places I visit.
 It’s not just that I know my names and dates – it’s that I really enjoy bringing out the connections between history and art, for example, or between landscape and food.
 I never grow tired of injecting this kind of life into ‘dry’ academic knowledge.”

 For the duration of the tour we stay in the exceptionally well-located Hotel Pendini, a recently renovated 3* hotel located in the city’s heart.
 This 19th-century palace above Piazza della Repubblica offers simple but stylish rooms, that are well-sized for the centre of the city.
-All classic rooms have wifi access and breakfast is included in an elegant room overlooking the square.
-There is also a separate tea room – a touch of Room With a View!
-We are holding a limited number of deluxe rooms for upgrade, with views over the square and beyond to the cathedral and other historic buildings. www.hotelpendini.it
+We have booked classic rooms for our stay in Florence, offering free wifi access, air conditioning and daily breakfast.
+Classic rooms look out to the historical via degli Strozzi or to the quiet inner courtyards of the hotel.
+Breakfast is held in an elegant room overlooking the square and guest can unwind in the hotel’s Tea Room in the early evening.

 What is included in the tour price?
 Unless otherwise stated in the itinerary, our tours include the following: